 BW

-At the successful transmission of the DMG Sensing Measurement Response frame, the sensing responder that is part of the DMG measurement session of the burst shall be available at the medium on the sensing instances at the time scheduled by the sensing initiator (see 11.55.3.4 (DMG sensing measurement session)).
+At the successful transmission of the DMG Sensing Measurement Response frame, the sensing responder that is part of the DMG measurement session of the burst, shall be available at the medium [SM: What does this mean?
+How can this be mandated?] on the sensing instances at the time scheduled by the sensing initiator (see 11.55.3.4 (DMG sensing measurement session)).

 During a DMG sensing burst, the sensing transmitter and the sensing responder shall follow the rules of the sensing instances of different DMG sensing types defined in the subclauses 11.55.3.6.2 (Coordinated monostatic DMG sensing instance), 11.55.3.6.3 (Bistatic DMG sensing instance), 11.55.3.6.4 (Coordinated bistatic DMG sensing instance), and 11.55.3.6.5 (Multistatic EDMG sensing instance).